feddelegrand7/BARIS/README.md

 ```

 The description is in French but even non-French speakers can use this
-function in conjuction with a translation tool.
+function in conjunction with a translation tool.

 ## BARIS\_resources()